Meet our instructor and learn more about what to expect with online arbitration training.

 Arbitration Mock Trial and Role Play—Practical Component

-The accredited Arbitration and Dispute Resolution certificate includes 14 hours of mandatory mock trials and role plays.
+The accredited Arbitration and Alternative Dispute Resolution certificate includes 14 hours of mandatory mock trials and role plays.
 This practical component will hone your skills and prepare you to arbitrate real disputes.
 Role play is a mandatory requirement for earning the Qualified Arbitrator (Q. Arb) designation.

 Using video conferencing and online discussion, students will participate in: